estebanmv/Random-Sampling-Extremal-POVMs/README.md

   -od The number of outcomes of the POVM.

-There are several defaults for the options.
+There are several defaults for the options which can be seen in the main running file.